 You are here

-International SIM Cards: Benefits, Prices, Offers in 2019
+International SIM Cards: Providers, Prices and Benefits in 2019

 What is an International SIM Card?

 An international SIM card is a SIM card that enables to get access to the internet abroad, on any local network, without any price variation between one country or another included in your package.

 Depending on the brand of the SIM, it can either be charged up by purchasing credit, or bought with a plan and a fixed number of gigabytes to be used.